ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Example III - Ensuring Unique Values without Using Compare Exchange}

-Unique values can also be ensured without using compare exchange.
+Unique values can also be ensured without using compare-exchange.

 The below example shows how to achieve that by using **reference documents**.
-The reference documents' IDs will contain the unique values instead of the compare exchange items.
+The reference documents' IDs will contain the unique values instead of the compare-exchange items.

-Using reference documents is especially useful when [External Replication](../../../server/ongoing-tasks/external-replication) is defined between 2 databases that need to be synced with unique values.
+Using reference documents is especially useful when [External Replication](../../../server/ongoing-tasks/external-replication) is defined between two databases that need to be synced with unique values.
-The reference documents will replicate to the destination database, as opposed to compare exchange items, which are not externally replicated.
+The reference documents will replicate to the destination database, as opposed to compare-exchange items, which are not externally replicated.

 {NOTE: }
 Sessions which process fields that must be unique should be set to [TransactionMode.ClusterWide](../../../client-api/session/cluster-transaction).